hlavacs/ViennaEntityComponentSystem/README.md

 For defining components and entities, there are two major use cases.
 If you *create a game engine* yourself, you should define components and entities as belonging to the *system* in file *VECSCompSystem.h*.

-If you are a *user of a VECS based engine*, then you can define your own types either in *VECSCompUser.h*, or in your own include files and by defining a macro prevent *VECSCompUser.h* from being loaded.
+If you are a *user of a VECS based engine*, then you can define your own types either in *VECSCompUser.h*, or in your own include files and by defining the macro

+    #define VECS_USER_DATA

+prevent *VECSCompUser.h* from being loaded (see e.g. *test.h*).
 Both cases are internally treated the same way and are discussed in the following.

-### Using VECS in the Core of your Game engine
+### Option 1 - Using VECS in the Core of your Game engine

 If you create your own game engine and use VECS as its core ECS, simply include *VECS.h* in your CPP files.
 Also edit *VECSCompSystem.h* to define the components you use, and how entity types are composed of them.
 Initially, VECS comes with an empty list of system components, and you are free to define them as you like.
 Components should be structs or other data types that are *movable* and *default constructible*.